Mubasher-Rashidd/SQL-spotify-P2/README.md

 ---

 ## Next Steps
-- **Visualize the Data**: Use a data visualization tool like **Tableau** or **Power BI** to create dashboards based on the query results.
+- **Visualize the Data**: Use data visualization tools like **Tableau** or **Power BI** to create dashboards based on the query results.
 - **Expand Dataset**: Add more rows to the dataset for broader analysis and scalability testing.
 - **Advanced Querying**: Dive deeper into query optimization and explore the performance of SQL queries on larger datasets.

 ---

 ## Contributing
-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.
+If you'd like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.

+---